LearnGetting Started with TypeScript (with Examples)

 In this post, we’ll learn the basics of getting started with TypeScript, along with some of the basic syntax.

-What is TypeScript Mainly Used For?
+What Is TypeScript Mainly Used For?

 TypeScript is an object-oriented programming language that is used to help construct and manage large-scale JavaScript projects.
 TypeScript generally takes more time to compile code over JavaScript.
 However, TypeScript supports static typing, which allows variable types to be determined at the compile time.